Antoniovsb25/goal-tracker-react-native/README.md

 # To do list using react native
-a basic to do list to practice react native, state management, styling and so on.
+a basic to do list to practice react native, state management, styling and it's differences from React for the web.

 ### start the project
 download the repository and run `npm start` at your terminal.